 - Good mechanical durability with low fines

-So as shown above, a premium grade wood pellet requires ash content below 0.5%.
+As shown above, a premium grade wood pellet requires ash content below 0.7%.
 However, it also means the pellets produce very little dust, also known as fines.
-Finally, it also means the wood pellets were produced to a sufficient density.
+Finally, it means the wood pellets were produced to a sufficient density.
 Wood pellet density is very important, as a low-density wood pellet will produce more fines during transportation and handling.
 You can easily test for yourself if a wood pellet is produced to a good density by breaking the pellet horizontally as shown in the diagram below.

 For premium wood pellets, in fact, any well-made wood pellets you expect a clean snap with very few fines.
 There are various premium wood pellet certification schemes, below are some examples: